ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 * `REMOTE_PATH` : Path on Google Drive to the folder where you put the CA-EcoScape-Paper data.
 * `LOCAL_PATH`: Path in the local file system where a copy of CA-EcoScape-Paper can be found.

-## File locations.

 ### EcoScape

 Before one starts, it is useful to take a look at `ecoscape_utilities.BirdRun`.
-That file describes the location of every input and output.
+That file describes the location of input and output files.
 There:

 * A bird name is its English name, such as "Acorn Woodpecker".